Minor in Music Technology

 The coursework is designed to be completed in one semester and is delivered at Berklee College of Music's state-of-the-art campus in Valencia, Spain, which offers an advantageous combination of facilities, staff, and faculty.

 Students must be accepted into the Berklee Study Abroad program and spend a semester at Berklee's Valencia campus.
+Upon acceptance into this program, Berklee students who wish to declare the music technology minor should submit the Declaration/Change of Major/Minor form to program chair Pier Barberis.

 Upon completion of a minor in music technology, students will: